MikeHughesKent/PyFibreBundle/docs/source/super_res.rst

 Alternatively, if a set of background images with the same relative mean intensities is available, these can be used to determine the required correction by setting::

+    pyb.set_sr_backgrounds(backgroundImgs)
     pyb.set_sr_norm_to_backgrounds(True)

-    pyb.set_sr_backgrounds(backgroundImgs)
+where ``backgroundImgs`` is a 3D numpy array of (height, width, num images) containing the set of background images.

-Note that this 'normalisation' is correcting for global differences in the intensity of each of the shfited images and is distinct from the core-by-core normaliation of the TRLIN method which corrects for core-to-core variations.
+Note that this 'normalisation' is correcting for global differences in the intensity of each of the shfited images and is distinct from the core-by-core normaliation of the TRILIN method which corrects for core-to-core variations.

 These options must be set prior to calibration.